 Welcome to Dubrovnik.
 Upon your arrival, you'll be welcomed at the airport or port.
-In the afternoon, head out on a guided walk along the city walls, enjoying views of the sparkling Adriatic Ocean.
+In the afternoon, at 13:00, we head out on a guided walk along the city walls, enjoying views of the sparkling Adriatic Ocean.
 You'll also visit Big Onofrio's Fountain, built by the European architect Onofrio della Cava in the 15th century to supply water to the city, 13th-century Franciscan monastery and the Sponza and Rector's Palaces.
 At the end of your journey, perhaps you'd prefer to simply unwind on a beach.

 Today is a free day in Dubrovnik.
 You might like to check out the city's War Photography Museum, or even take a boat trip to nearby Lokrum Island or chill out on beach.
 Enjoy the evening, every alley was full with restaurants, cafes, and bars, and they were all filling up.